temoto-telerobotics/temoto-telerobotics.github.io/tutorials/_sources/using_the_component_manager.rst.txt

 **This tutorial shows how to:**

-* create a custom *components.yaml* file
+* create a custom *components.yaml* and *pipes.yaml* file
 * set up the Component Manager Interface in a TeMoto Action
-* start a component via Component Manager Interface
+* start a component and a pipe via Component Manager Interface
-* set up a custom component failure recovery routine
+* set up a custom component and pipe failure recovery routine

 Component Manager Overview
 --------------------------